Child Safety and Wellbeing Policy

 Undertake annual guidance and training on child safety, such as the Child Safe Standards School Council Training PowerPoint.

-Approve the Child Safety Code of Conduct to the extent that it applies to school council employees and members, and if updated, note the new document in its school council meeting minutes
+Approve updates to, and act in accordance with the Child Safety Code of Conduct to the extent that it applies to school council employees and members

 When hiring employees, ensure that selection, supervision and management practices are child safe (unless delegated to the principal).